AlphaGergedan/Teampi-Soft-Error-Resilience/README.md

-# tMPI: A team based PMPI wrapper for MPI #
+# teaMPI: A team based PMPI wrapper for MPI #

 ### What is this repository for? ###